patrickwilmes/bricks/README.md

 # Bricks

-Bricks is a breakout clone, written in C++ using SDL.
+Bricks is a breakout clone, written in C99 using SDL.
+It's not the fully featured game!
+It's just a rapid prototype at this point.

 ## How to build